jorgemanrubia/solid_assert/README.md

 ## References

 - [Programming with assertions](http://download.oracle.com/javase/1.4.2/docs/guide/lang/assert.html).
 A great article on assertions.
-It is about the Java language, but the concepts it explains apply to any programming language.
+It is about the Java language, but the concepts apply to any programming language.
 - [Writing Solid Code](http://www.amazon.com/Writing-Solid-Code-Microsoft-Programming/dp/1556155514).
 A great book on good coding design practices.
 Again, it based in C, but the practices it talks about apply to coding in any programming language.